cuff-links/mongo/Replication-Internals.md

 ## Initial Sync

-Initial sync is the process the we use to add a new node to a replica set.
+Initial sync is the process that we use to add a new node to a replica set.
 Initial sync is initiated by the `ReplicationCoordinator` and done in the [**`DataReplicator`**](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/data_replicator.h).
 When a node begins initial sync or `resync` is called, it goes into `STARTUP2` state. `STARTUP` is reserved for the time before initial sync when a node may need to recover from unclean shutdown.

 The `DataReplicator` first gets a sync source.
 Second, the node drops all of its data except for the local database and recreates the oplog.
 It then gets the Rollback ID from the sync source to ensure at the end that no rollbacks occurred during initial sync.
 Finally, it creates an `OplogFetcher` and starts fetching and buffering oplog entries from the sync source to be applied later.
 Operations are buffered to a collection so that they are not limited by the amount of memory available.

 ##### Data clone phase

 The new node then begins to clone data from its sync source.
 The `DataReplicator` constructs a [`DatabasesCloner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/databases_cloner.h) that's used to clone all of the databases on the upstream node.
 The `DatabasesCloner` asks the sync source for a list of its databases and then for each one it creates a [`DatabaseCloner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/database_cloner.h) to clone that database.
 Each `DatabaseCloner` asks the sync source for a list of its collections and then creates a [`CollectionCloner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/collection_cloner.h) to clone that collection.
 The `CollectionCloner` calls `listIndexes` on the sync source and creates a [`CollectionBulkLoader`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/collection_bulk_loader.h) to create all of the indexes in parallel with the data cloning.
-The `CollectionCloner` then just runs `find` and `getMore` requests on the sync source repeatedly until it fetches all of the documents.
+The `CollectionCloner` then just runs `find` and `getMore` requests on the sync source repeatedly, inserting the fetched documents each time, until it fetches all of the documents.

 ##### Oplog application phase

 After the cloning phase of initial sync has finished, the oplog application phase begins.
-The new node first asks its sync source for its last applied oplog entry and this is saved as `minValid`, the oplog entry it must apply before it's consistent and can become a secondary.
+The new node first asks its sync source for its last applied OpTime and this is saved as `minValid`, the oplog entry it must apply before it's consistent and can become a secondary.

 The new node iterates through all of the buffered operations and applies them to the data on disk.
 Oplog entries continue to be fetched and added to the buffer while this is occurring.

 If an error occurs on application of an entry, it retries the operation by fetching the entire document from the source and just replacing the local document with that one.
-The last applied OpTime is again fetched from the sync source and `minValid` is pushed back to this new optime.
+The last applied OpTime is again fetched from the sync source and `minValid` is pushed back to this new OpTime.
 This can occur if a document that needs to be updated was deleted before it was cloned, so the `update` op refers to a document that does not exist on the initial syncing node.

 ##### Idempotency concerns